 How to Legally Change Your Last Name

 Going through a divorce is stressful for everyone involved.
 There are many steps you have to take to finalize the divorce before things start to die down.
 There is one thing you need to take care of once the papers are finally signed, changing your last name.
 If your divorce has been finalized and your last name still is not changed there are a few tips we can offer to make sure everything goes smoothly.
 If there isn’t a court order that allows you to change your last name, then you should request the court to reviews this situation.
 Dealing with the law on your own can be tricky, that’s why you may want to contact a lawyer.
 Luckily, Simonetti & Associates has an experienced staff equipped to handle all your questions and concerns.
-When you hire a divorce lawyer in Glen Cove, you’ll be able to make the process of changing your last name as simple as possible.
+When you hire a divorce lawyer in Suffolk County, you’ll be able to make the process of changing your last name as simple as possible.